zachmichael14/protein_viewer/README.md

 * Biopython
 * Nglview

-## Usage
+## Using the Notebook <a class="anchor" id="using-the-notebook"></a>

- The notebook is composed of cells, which are units of code.
-Notebook cells are meant to be executed sequentially on the first run through.
+ Notebooks are composed of cells, which are units of code.
+When a cell is executed, the code will run and the cell will display some kind of output.

+ For convenience, this notebook only contains one code cell.
+When the cell is run, it will display a dropdown box, allowing a protein to be selected.

+ After selection, a 3-D model of the protein and a menu will be displayed.
+See [GUI reference](#gui-reference) for more infomation.

- To execute a cell, click on it and press ```Shift + Enter```.
+ To execute the cell, click on it and press ```Shift + Enter``` or the play button in notebook toolbar.

- Alternatively, click on a cell and click ```Run > Run Selected Cells``` or the play button in the notebook toolbar.
+ Alternatively, click on the cell and select ```Run > Run Selected Cells``` from the notebook toolbar.

 ![running cells](img/run_cells.gif)